-- (II) DoT, in consultation with state governments, should invoke the provision under section 15 of the Indian Telegraph Act, 1885 and shall appoint, in general, the District Magistrate as an officer for redressal of such disputes. - (III) The installation of towers and related equipment in rural areas serves the purpose of local population and to some extent business organizations.
-Hence the requirement for land conversion (around 400 Square metre of land) for setting up tower in rural areas by the telecom service providers should be dispensed with. - (IV) State electricity boards should provide power supply to rural BTSs on priority basis. - (V) DoT shall again issue a broad framework to help state governments to form their state specific telecom policy.

-4.11 DoT should review the existing procedure for various approvals regarding VSAT and prescribe strict timelines so as to reduce the delay.
+- (II) DoT, in consultation with state governments, should invoke this provision and shall appoint, in general, the District Magistrate as an officer for redressal of such disputes. - (III) The installation of towers and related equipment in rural areas serves the purpose of local population and to some extent business organizations.
+Hence the requirement for land conversion for setting up tower in rural areas by the telecom service providers should be dispensed with. - (IV) State electricity boards should provide power supply to rural BTSs on priority basis. - (V) DoT shall again issue a broad framework to help state governments to form their state specific telecom policy. - 4.11 DoT should review the existing procedure for various approvals regarding VSAT and prescribe strict timelines so as to reduce the delay.
 It is also recommended that DoT should also simplify the procedures with emphasis on automatic clearances in case of non critical approvals.
 It is further recommended that the charges for VSATs (except transponder charges) may be borne by USOF initially for a period of three years for all the VSATs installed in rural areas.
 The TERM cell may be entrusted to certify the eligibility for the exemption.